Tommy Sands (Irish singer): Other work

 Sands co-wrote the stage musical, The Shadow of O'Casey with Shivaun O'Casey, the daughter of playwright Seán O'Casey.

 Tommy Sands has hosted Country Ceili, a radio show on Downtown Radio in Belfast since 1976 (or August 1977).

 In 2005 he published his autobiography, The Songman – A Journey in Irish Music.

 Personal life

-Tommy Sands currently lives in Rostrevor Co.
-Down with his French wife Catherine Bescond.
-They have two children, Moya and Fionán, with whom Tommy now performs.
+Tommy Sands currently lives with his wife in Rostrevor, County Down.
+They have two children with whom Tommy now performs.